eoyilmaz/stalker/docs/source/tutorial.rst

 So we defined a status list which is suitable for Project instances.
-As you see we didn't used all the generic Statuses in our ``project_statuses`` because for a Project object we thinked that these statuses are enough.
+As you see we didn't used all the generic Statuses in our ``project_statuses`` because for a Project object we thought that these statuses are enough.

 We also need to specify the type of the project, which is *commercial* in our case::